johndoe6345789/nexus-command/PRD.md

 A Quake 3 Arena-inspired menu system that captures the iconic sci-fi aesthetic and intense energy of the classic FPS, providing an immersive gateway to single-player and multiplayer game modes.

 **Experience Qualities**:
-1. **Powerful** - Heavy industrial sci-fi aesthetic with bold typography and commanding presence that makes players feel ready for combat
+1. **Premium** - AAAA-quality visual polish with refined animations, sophisticated glass morphism effects, and meticulously crafted details that project excellence and luxury
-2. **Responsive** - Immediate visual and audio feedback for every interaction, creating a tactile, high-performance feel
+2. **Powerful** - Heavy industrial sci-fi aesthetic with bold typography and commanding presence that makes players feel ready for combat
-3. **Atmospheric** - Layered visual effects, animated backgrounds, and carefully crafted ambient elements that build anticipation
+3. **Responsive** - Buttery-smooth transitions with physics-based easing, immediate visual and audio feedback for every interaction, creating a tactile, high-performance feel

 **Complexity Level**: Light Application (multiple features with basic state) This is a menu system with navigation between different screens (main menu, server browser, settings, etc.) and basic state management for user preferences and selections.
 While it represents a complex game, the menu itself is focused on navigation and configuration.